Ultimate Infiniti G37 Mods Guide

 - Purchase link: Fast Intentions Long Tube G37 Headers

-It was Fast Intentions that took the Drifted G37 Headers Choice award in our G37 Headers guide.
+Fast Intentions took the Drifted G37 Headers Choice award in our G37 Headers guide.

-FI is known for releasing some of the best products on the market, and their G37 long tube headers are no exception, providing impeccable quality alongside some of the most significant performance gains.
+FI is known for releasing some of the best products on the market.
+Their G37 long tube headers are no exception, providing impeccable quality alongside some of the most significant performance gains.

 Manufacturer description: “This is the worlds first “production” long tube header for the Infiniti G37 Coupe.
 The premier upgrade for all G37 Coupe owners looking maximize the performance output of their VQ37VHR naturally aspirated or supercharged engine.
 With the addition of these headers all restriction created by the OEM exhaust manifolds and catalytic converters will be eliminated”.

 “Built as a direct OEM replacement, our long tube headers bolt right in; no cutting or welding required.
 The 1-5/8″ primary tubes are mandrel bent to maximize exhaust flow and efficiency“.